jbqneto/covid-tracker/README.md

 * The original package name 'io.jbqneto.covid-tracker' is invalid and this project uses 'io.jbqneto.covidtracker' instead.

+## Branch

+This branch contains what the tutorial proposed to do, with some small changes.
+Latter on *MASTER* more things will be implemented.

 ## Technology used
 | Tech | Use |
 | ------ | ------ |